Horizon causality from holographic scattering in asymptotically dS$_3$: Causality on the holographic screen

-\end{definition} The tilted point associated with a point on the screen leads to the definition of an induced lightcone: \begin{definition}[Induced causality] The induced lightcone of a point $p\in\mathcal{S}$ induced from $\tilde p$ is
+\end{definition} The tilded point associated with a point on the screen leads to the definition of an induced lightcone: \begin{definition}[Induced causality] The induced lightcone of a point $p\in\mathcal{S}$ induced from $\tilde p$ is

 \end{definition} See Figure~\ref{fig:ind_lc} for a schematic example of the induced past lightcone.
 For convenience, we define the induced lightcone in this way, however, due to its arbitrariness of choosing $\tilde{p}$, there are multiple alternative induced lightcones for a given point $p\in\mathcal{S}$.
 Most of these induced lightcones may look counterintuitive as these future/past induced lightcones can contain a point causally in the past/future of $p$ (in terms of the bulk causality), respectively.
 In general, $\hat{J}^{\pm}(p)$ may refer to any of them arbitrarily, and the proof of the connected wedge theorem is valid for any choice of $\tilde{p}$, as we will see in the next section.
 However, in some cases, it is useful to select a special induced lightcone such that it agrees with the conventional expectation for a definition of a lightcone, that is, no point causally in the past/future relative to a point $p$ should be present in the future/past lightcone of $p$.
 This leads us to the following remark: \begin{remark} It is useful to think of $\hat{J}^{\pm}$ as the most restrictive.
 By the most restrictive, we mean the choice of point $\tilde p$ which minimizes the span of $\hat{J}^{\pm}$, in particular, such that the tip of the cone lies exactly at $p$, or as close as possible to it.
 In particular, one may replace Definition~\ref{def:ind} by